Workshops and Teacher Training Modules

 Body of Knowledge™ distills and synthesizes the most relevant anatomy and biomechanics knowledge for practicing students and teachers of yoga asana.
 The class atmosphere is one of experiential playfulness and inquiry.
 Hands-on, movement-centered learning governs the majority of time you spend studying anatomy and biomechanics in Body of Knowledge™.
 In order for this knowledge to stick and be applicable, it must be explored in an embodied way.

-Body of Knowledge™ workshops explore and combine knowledge of several key areas of body science including:
+Body of Knowledge™ workshops and teacher training modules explore and combine knowledge of several key areas of body science including:

 - Anatomy, the study of the names and locations of bodily structures.